 200g cauliflower, cut into florets

-180g dried macaroni pasta
+180g dried macaroni pasta (wholemeal spelt if available)

 1 tbs extra virgin olive oil

 60g Parmesan cheese, grated